KBNLresearch/omSipCreator/doc/sip-spec.md

 ### METS techMD, file level

-This element contains file-level technical metadata, which, for each file, are wrapped in a [PREMIS](https://www.loc.gov/standards/premis/) *Object*.
+This element contains file-level technical metadata for one file.
 The *techMD* element has the following attribute:

 - `@ID=techMD_x`